StephenCrawley/skrawl/README.md

 > how?

-lots of trial and error on my part.
+lots of trial and error.

 > skrawl?